micropython/micropython/docs/library/zlib.rst

       This class is MicroPython extension.
 It's included on provisional basis and may be changed considerably or removed in later versions.

+.. function:: DecompIO.set_stream(obj, stream, wbits=0, /)

+   Update a `DecompIO` to use a new stream object.
+This is exactly like creating a new `DecompIO` object, except the buffer (usually 32k) is reused and therefore doesn't have to be reallocated.
+This can prevent random `MemoryError`s due to memory fragmentation when processing large numbers of streams.

+   The buffer sizes of the two streams must match, or this will throw a `ValueError`.